frictionlessdata/dplib-py/docs/contributing/development.md

 # Development

-Contributin code the `dpspecs-py` is simple as it is a pure Python library.
+Contributin code the `dplib-py` is simple as it is a pure Python library.
 Please read the following instructions:

 ## Prerequisites